'Powerhouse' NZ Herald wins Website of the Year, Newspaper of the Year

 Judges described the NZ Herald as a "powerhouse news operation", as nzherald.co.nz also took out the rare digital double – Best News Website or App and the overall Website of the Year – after one of the biggest news years in New Zealand history.

-The Herald's highly successful launch of Premium subscriptions was recognised as was its digital storytelling - the Fighting the Demon documentary, which investigated the scourge of meth, was awarded Best Innovation in Digital Storytelling.
+The Herald's highly successful launch of Premium subscriptions was recognised, as was its digital storytelling: the Fighting the Demon documentary, which investigated the scourge of meth, was awarded Best Innovation in Digital Storytelling.

 And the New Zealand Herald weekday newspaper was awarded Newspaper of the Year (more than 30,000 circulation) and the country's overall Voyager Newspaper of the Year – the 10th time in 13 years that Herald titles have won the big accolade.